kiba/Writings/atg/chp3_very_much_alive.md

 "Likewise."

-"I am happy to let you know that we reconnected with the alternate Earth repeatedly and that there's no problem going back and forth."
+"I am happy to let you know that we reconnected with the alternate Earth repeatedly and that there's no problem going back and forth.
+Carter and her team still don't know how long the connection will last."

 Cromwell smiled.
-He thought long and hard about what an alternate Earth might provide to SGC and his Earth.
+He thought long and hard about what an alternate Earth might provide to SGC and his Earth and probably so did everyone else.
+That did not exclude the alternate Earth being a threat but it was low probability.

+"I believe everyone here viewed the science fiction series?"
+Cromwell asked.

+There were mixed reactions from SG-1.

+"They left out the other half of the team!"
+O'Neill complained.
+"Although the humors and camaradies were spot on."

+"Mostly inaccurate," Teal'c said.

+"Obviously they're not physicists," Carter said.

+"Haha, I knew we were a science fiction series," Kawalsky said, before his face turned into a frown.
+"Although I died right after pilot episode."

+"It's entertainment," Cromwell conceded.
+"But it could be useful as an intelligence mine.
+We just need to be on guard about making assumptions."

+"What if we are in the field having to make split second decision?"
+O'Neill countered.
+"We will gather all the knowledge we know to date.
+The intel could save us, but it could also kill us.
+SG-1 and any members of the SGC shouldn't had watch the videos in the first place."

+"At the time we received the device and watch the videos contained on there, we only checked if it was an obvious bomb or biohazardous material.
+Nobody made any objection about contamination using future information, however inaccurate it may be on many points," Hammond noted.
+"Nonetheless, the mistake can't be undone.
+We'll have to move on to make use of or neutralize dangerous information.
+I want every piece of the franchise analyzed to the last scrap for any useful intelligence.
+It will be analyzed independently by separate teams not from SGC so that their conclusion will not be contaminated.
+Is there any objections or concerns?"

+"How fast could we get it done?"
+Cromwell asked.

+"It will be a priority project, and it will be done as soon as possible.
+I am assuming that we will extract the intel from the laptop for use by multiple teams.
+If we can get Mr. Swift's cooperation, I am sure we will receive more videos from their franchise."